Buzz Rickson G-1 Flying Jacket, U. S. Navy 55-J-14 , A. Pritzker & Sons, Inc.

 Buzz Rickson goods are imported from Japan

-- Custom manufacturing of the correct, two-ply 100% worsted-wool knit cuffs, collar and waist band
+• Custom manufacturing of the correct two-ply 100% worsted-wool knit collar, cuffs and waist skirt in the USAF Sage Green

 Buzz Rickson’s goods are imported from Japan